nhsd-exeter/dos-integration/README.md

     make coverage-report

 The unit tests are run using pytest and coverage (both available to download via pip).
-If you want to run the unit tests without the setup, or want to target only certain files/folders you can run the tests in your own enviornment directly by going to the /application directory and running.
+If you want to run the unit tests without the setup, or want to target only certain files/folders you can run the tests in your own environment directly by going to the /application directory and running.

     python3 -m pytest --cov=. -vv

-It is always a good idea to run the unit tests in the IMAGE enviornment for a final run-through to ensure they pass in the correct enviormental conditions.
+#### Where are the unit tests run?

+The unit tests are run in multiple places.
+They are developed and run locally.
+Also are run in GitHub Actions on each pull request and commit on develop.
+The unit tests are also run in the development pipeline on each deployment merge into develop.

 ### Integration Testing